Employee Diversity Data Centre

 “By choosing to participate in the employee self-ID, you’re choosing to stand-up and be counted as a member of your community, and by that very act you’re reminding leaders within the university that our community has specific needs, including the paramount need for safety and connection.”

-The 2020 data provides an update, while also communicating changes since 2016.
-The data includes information about the recruitment, representation and retention of employees from five equity groups: women, racialized people, First Nations, Métis and Inuit Peoples, persons with disabilities and 2SLGBTQ+ people.
-Following the 2020 release of the Anti-Black Racism Campus Climate Review Report, Black employees have also been presented as a distinct equity group so that the university can track its progress on commitments made to confront anti-Black racism and enhance Black inclusion at the university.
+The 2022 data provides an update, while also communicating changes since 2016.
+The data includes information about the recruitment, representation and retention of employees from six equity-deserving groups: women, racialized people, Black people, First Nations, Métis and Inuit Peoples, persons with disabilities and 2SLGBTQ+ people.
+Following the 2020 release of the Anti-Black Racism Campus Climate Review Report, Black employees have been presented as a distinct equity group so that the university can track its progress on commitments made to confront anti-Black racism and enhance Black inclusion at the university.

 - The X axis (horizontal) shows the years and the Y axis (vertical) shows the percentages.

-- One line shows the employee representation and whether it went up or down over the past five years.
+- One line shows the employee representation and whether it went up or down over the past seven years.

 To explore the data further or in a different format, the aggregated data can be downloaded and saved in a variety of formats such as Google Sheets, MS Excel, CSV and more, using the link provided at the bottom end of the graph or chart.
 Downloads are provided for the data in a graph or chart based on user selections.
 For example, for this line graph, the data provided would be for the equity group selected in the drop down menu.

-This visualzation is best viewed in desktop mode.
+This visualization is best viewed in desktop mode.

 Need the data in an alternative format?